Start a Motion Picture Trading Business in Dubai

 Obtain initial approval from the free zone authority

-Receive your Trading Licence and commence operations
+Receive your Trading License and commence operations

 Estimated Costs